owenpoints/owenpoints.github.io/blog/posts/Devlog Post.md

 # Devlog Post
+2024-12-11 22:26:41.119938 \| Owen Bridges \| Transferred Owen Points gained from wheel to wheel points with 1:1 conversion ratio (converting back will have a 1:10 Owen Points to wheel points ratio)

 2024-12-11 21:47:08.965818 \| Owen Bridges \| Moved hidden_wheel.html to declutter the root folder

 2024-12-11 21:20:48.464546 \| Owen Bridges \| Made points_client.py update the wheel page when making changes relevant to the wheel page